Magnetocaloric effect: Working materials

-The magnetocaloric effect (MCE) is an intrinsic property of a magnetic solid.
+The MCE is an intrinsic property of a magnetic solid.
 This thermal response of a solid to the application or removal of magnetic fields is maximized when the solid is near its magnetic ordering temperature.
 Thus, the materials considered for magnetic refrigeration devices should be magnetic materials with a magnetic phase transition temperature near the temperature region of interest.
 For refrigerators that could be used in the home, this temperature is room temperature.
 The temperature change can be further increased when the order-parameter of the phase transition changes strongly within the temperature range of interest.

 The magnitudes of the magnetic entropy and the adiabatic temperature changes are strongly dependent upon the magnetic ordering process.
 The magnitude is generally small in antiferromagnets, ferrimagnets and spin glass systems but can be much larger for ferromagnets that undergo a magnetic phase transition.
 First order phase transitions are characterized by a discontinuity in the magnetization changes with temperature, resulting in a latent heat.
 Second order phase transitions do not have this latent heat associated with the phase transition.

 In the late 1990s Pecharksy and Gschneidner reported a magnetic entropy change in Gd_{5}(Si_{2}Ge_{2}) that was about 50% larger than that reported for Gd metal, which had the largest known magnetic entropy change at the time.
 This giant magnetocaloric effect (GMCE) occurred at 270 K, which is lower than that of Gd (294 K).
 Since the MCE occurs below room temperature these materials would not be suitable for refrigerators operating at room temperature.
 Since then other alloys have also demonstrated the giant magnetocaloric effect.
-These include Gd_{5}(SixGe1−x)_{4}, La(FexSi1−x)_{13}Hx and MnFeP1−xAsx alloys,.
+These include Gd_{5}(SixGe1−x)_{4}, La(FexSi1−x)_{13}Hx and MnFeP1−xAsx alloys.
 Gadolinium and its alloys undergo second-order phase transitions that have no magnetic or thermal hysteresis.
 However, the use of rare earth elements makes these materials very expensive.

-Current research has been used to describe alloys with a significant magnetocaloric effect in terms of a thermodynamic system.
-Literature says that Gd5(Si2Ge2) for example may be described as a thermodynamic system provided it satisfies the condition of being “a quantity of matter or region in space chosen for study”.
-Such systems have become relevant to modern research in thermodynamics because they serve as plausible materials for the creation of high performance thermoelectric materials.